-As a result, all students under the age of 24 are required

-to live in College-provided housing, either on or off campus (as it is available), with the exception of married students and persons living with one or both parents.
+As a result, all students under the age of 24 are required to live on campus, with the exception of married students and persons living with one or both parents.
 Priority will be given to freshmen and international students.
 Room assignments are made through the Student Development Office and room deposits should be made as early as possible.